ashutoshxhq/webkodes-server/README.md

 <img src="1.png" width="1000"/>

 ## Whats the Problem with this ?
 These is a lot of time wasted in the admin configuration and review process which can be saved if we are able to somehow automate that process.
-Also these small/medium sized organizations, genarally do not have a means to manage all of their servers and apps in one dashboard.
+Also a lot of small/medium sized organizations, genarally do not have a means to manage all of their servers and apps in one dashboard.

 ## Webkodes Workflow
 Here is a slide explaining the workflow of webkodes.